-Under the Domestic Violence Act 1996 there are two main kinds of protection available to victims of domestic violence, a safety order and a barring order.
+Under the Domestic Violence Act 1996 and 2018 there are two main kinds of protection available to victims of domestic violence, a safety order and a barring order.

 A protection order is pre-summons for a safety order and a barring order.
 A protection order is given when a person is being abused by their spouse or partner.
 It is an interim order which comes into effect immediately, and gives the Gardaí the right to arrest and charge, where the abuse or threats of abuse occur.
 Your spouse/partner may remain in the family home until the hearing for the barring or safety order.
 You will be given a copy of the protection order as will your spouse/partner if they are present and your local Garda station will be notified.
 Your spouse/partner will be notified of the court date by post if they are not present.
 This order does not exclude your spouse/partner from the family home, but orders that they shall not 'use or threaten to use violence, molest or put in fear the applicant spouse or child'.